robertvanhaecke/Munchkin-Short-Rules/RULES.md

 ## Playing

 ### Starting the Game
-- If you have any cards in your hand that are either race or class cards, play them immediately and gain their abilities.
+- If you have any cards in your hand that are either affiliation or ally cards, play them immediately and gain their abilities.
 - If you have any item cards and want to equip them you can also do so now.
 - Roll the dice.
 Decide who starts from the die rolls.